cpmech/gosl/num/README.md

 This package implements essential numerical methods such as for root finding, numerical quadrature, numerical differentiation, and solution of simple nonlinear problems.

-While the supackage [num/qpck](https://github.com/cpmech/gosl/tree/master/num/qpck) provides advanced quadrature schemes (by wrapping [Quadpack](http://www.netlib.org/quadpack/)), this package implements few (simpler) methods to compute numerical integrals.
+While the sub-package [num/qpck](https://github.com/cpmech/gosl/tree/master/num/qpck) provides advanced quadrature schemes (by wrapping [Quadpack](http://www.netlib.org/quadpack/)), this package implements few (simpler) methods to compute numerical integrals.
 Here, there are two kinds of
-algorithms: (1) basic methods for discrete data; and (2) using refinment for integrating general functions.
+algorithms: (1) basic methods for discrete data; and (2) using refinement for integrating general functions.

 ## Example: Using Brent's method: